 How can I include (exclude) my name on the ARRT Directory or mailing lists?

-R.T.s can include or exclude themselves from the ARRT Directory and mailing lists at any time by going to "My ARRT Info" and clicking on the "Update Address" button.
+R.T.s can include or exclude themselves from the ARRT Directory and mailing lists at any time by going to "My ARRT Info" and selecting the "Update Address" button.

 How do I correct my social security number?